- Sometimes the right (or at least initial) response to a request for action “now” is “No.” – It’s far easier to say “yes” later on…

-- Practice the art of finding something positive about everything, even when they hear an idea of suggestion they think won’t work or they don’t like.
-They attempt to help other see the positive as well.
+- Practice the art of finding something positive about everything, even when they hear an idea or suggestions they think won’t work or they don’t like.
+They attempt to help others see the positive as well.
 See: “Plussing” – Learning and Working in a Collaborative Environment

 - Refuse to speak negatively.
 If they can’t say something nice, they choose not to say anything at all.